-Such measures, the so-called propulsion improving devices (PID), always come along with a certain investment at the beginning, combined with the vendor's promise of an energy saving potential over the following years.
-Serious calculation of the payback period, however, requires the reliable knowledge of the efficiency increase achievable by the PID in combination with the ship in question.
+Such measures, the so-called propulsion improving devices (PID), always come along with a certain investment at the beginning, combined with the vendor's promise of an energy saving potential over the following

 The prediction of such an efficiency gain is a classical task for a ship model basin such as the HSVA.
 However, the dimensions of these devices are typically quite small at model scale, so the measured influences are small as well and are prone to scale effects.
 The full scale prediction based on these model tests is therefore quite a challenge.

 To improve the situation, HSVA has developed a new testing procedure with increased accuracy and applicable for many types of PIDs on the market.
 This procedure is meanwhile a mature brick stone for the risk assessment prior to investing money into PIDs.